Advice for Parents

 - Allow your child a period of adjustment when first getting home.
 Students are used to being more independent, so take that into consideration during the first few weeks after the return.

 - Encourage your student to keep in touch with the people he or she traveled with and met while interning abroad.
 These connections are important and can last the rest of their lives.

 - Lend an attentive ear to your child when he or she gets home.
-He or she probably has a great deal of experiences to share, and it will be a terrific (re)bonding opportunity for both of you.
+He or she probably has a lot of experiences to share, and it will be a terrific (re)bonding opportunity for both of you.